Error Analysis of Triangular Optimal Transport Maps for Filtering: Error analysis for conditional OT

-where $C(\eta_\U, D) > 0$ is a constant.
+where $C(\eta_\U, D) > 0$ is a constant; a list of some common stable divergences appears in~\cref{sec:divergences}.
 It is verified in \cite{baptista2023approximation} that Wasserstein distances as well as maximum mean discrepancies are stable under very general conditions.
 Then, for any $\eta_\U$-stable divergence, a straightforward application of the Jensen's inequality gives